Report from the WORLD

 and populations like migrants and asylum seekers find themselves

 in a more vulnerable situation than ever before.
-The US government
+The US

-Many of the violent conflicts in Africa are to a large extent
+at Guantanamo.
+Many of the violent conflicts in Africa are

-are due to the role of few Western Multinational Corporations
+to a large extent are due to the role of few Western Multinational

-issues.
-These issues (UN "Global Compact", International
+human rights issues.
+These issues (UN "Global Compact",

-Business Council for Sustainable Development) have been used
+International Business Council for Sustainable Development)

-for "greenwashing".
-"Corporate social responsibility"
+have been used for "greenwashing".
+"Corporate

-therefore urgently needs independent monitoring an shall not
+social responsibility" therefore urgently needs independent

-weaken national legislations.
+monitoring an shall not weaken national legislations.

-Anti-drug anti-terrorist legislations are too often used against
+Anti-drug anti-terrorist legislations are too often used

-being assassinated, Indian communities are being exterminated,
+are being assassinated, Indian communities are being exterminated,

 and there is impunity against human rights violations, while